New Mexico ABC Division: Your Guide to Liquor Licensing and Compliance

 Renewal and Ongoing Operations

-During the term of your license, the ABC Division may conduct unannounced compliance inspections verifying that staff holds current Way To Serve® certifications, that you're complying with happy hour restrictions, and that operational practices meet regulatory standards.
+During the term of your license, the ABC Division may conduct unannounced compliance inspections.
+These inspections verify that your staff holds current Way To Serve® certifications, that you're complying with happy hour restrictions, that operational practices meet regulatory standards, and that you're following any special conditions specified in your license.
+Regular internal compliance reviews help you stay prepared for these inspections.

 Enforcement and Violations